kisom/kyleisom.net-archive/body.md

 documentation.

-Some projects I’m working on that I think are interesting:
+Some projects I'm working on that I think are interesting:
 - - -
 [newsread](https://github.com/kisom/newsread): too many sources in my news feeds have far too much noise and it makes getting useful information take up more of my time than it should.
-That’s the motivation for this project.
+That's the motivation for this project.
 Along the way, I expect to learn some natural language processing, datamining, and fun math to help filter everything out.
 [pymods](https://github.com/kisom/pymods): a collection of python modules I